omicro-labs/omicro/client_lib_usage.md

 kcp_client_wrap is a facade of kcp_client.<br>
 This facade is easy to use. <br>
 You do not need use it in an event-driven framework such as boost.asio, libevent, cocos2d, or implement by our own.<br>
 Please using kcp_client directly if you coding in an event-driven framework.
-That's more effective.<br>
+That is more effective.<br>
 kcp_client_wrap will create a work thread that control the udp packet sending and recving.<br>
 <br>